Free boundary regularity of vacuum states for incompressible viscous flows in unbounded domains: Introduction

 \subsection{A few remarks on the main results}

 \paragraph{\underline{Main novelties}} First, our results settle the uniqueness question for the difficult two-dimensional system in the presence of far-field vacuum.
 Notice that this is a novelty of the whole-space case because in the bounded domain and Torus case treated previously by Danchin and Mucha \cite{DM19} there is no far-field vacuum.
 Notice that the far-field vacuum case is not accessible by the methods of \cite{DM19}.
+Indeed, our work seems to be the first unique solvability result concerning \eqref{INS} in unbounded domains supplemented with merely bounded densities that can contain vacuum.
+Moreover, the strategy followed in the current paper maybe adapted to the half-space case \cite{DPZ}, which remains an interesting problem in the field.

 Second, let us stress that in Theorem \ref{thm2d} and Theorem \ref{thm3d}, the density is bounded but does not satisfy any smoothness assumption.
 Notice that this is not the case of other works concerned with the whole-space.
 For example, in \cite{LSZ} the initial density satisfies the condition